What's On This Page:

 If you decide against a balance transfer, understand that car loan problems are common.
-People get stuck with a dealership's high-interest loans for example.
+Valley Auto Loans has helped countless people who got stuck with a dealership's high-interest loans for example.
 When monthly installments are paid regularly, your credit score improves.
 Suddenly, refinancing can become a real option.
 With a car loan refinance rather than a credit card balance transfer, you can lower your monthly payments, improve your credit score and get out from under a loan with rates and monthly payments you like.

 Summing It All Up – "How-To" Decide If It's Right for You!

 How to know if you should use a credit card to buy your next car: